 During the past year, your water was tested for chemical, physical, radiological, and bacteriological parameters.
-We also tested for additional organic and inorganic chemicals that are not regulated.
+We also test for additional organic and inorganic chemicals that are not regulated.
 The tables included in this report list all the substances that were detected.
 The presence of these substances in the water does not necessarily indicate that the water poses a health risk.
 Unless otherwise noted, the data presented in this table are from the testing performed last year.
 The State allows us to monitor for certain substances less than once per year because the concentrations of these substances do not change frequently.
-In these cases, the most recent sample is used.
+In these cases, the most recent sample data are included, along with the year in which the sample was taken.